robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

       in bitmap.
 Bitmap contains a single bit per pixel in chunks, stasting at a Byte boundary.
 The highest order bit in a byte is the first to be displayed.
 Size is the number of bits the bitmap.
-Control is a byte vector controlling the behavior, since viper functions allow 4 arguments only.
+Control is a byte vector with further parametsr controlling the behavior, coded here, since viper functions allow 4 arguments only.
       Byte 0: Unused
       Byte 1: Transparency mode.
-Set setTextStyle for the definition of the values Byte 2..4: Foreground color, which is used for a bit value of 1 Byte 5..7: Background color, which is used for a bit value of 0 bg_buf must contain the frame buffer data for the pixel area chose.
+See setTextStyle for the value definition Byte 2..4: Foreground color, which is used for a bit value of 1 Byte 5..7: Background color, which is used for a bit value of 0 bg_buf must contain the frame buffer data for the pixel area chose.
 It is